grzegorzmazur/yacas/docs/reference_manual/lists.rst

    reverse a list destructively

-   :param list: list to reverse

    This command reverses ``list`` in place, so that the original is destroyed.
 This means that any variable bound to ``list`` will now have an undefined content, and should not be used any more.
 The reversed list is returned.

-   Destructive commands are faster than their nondestructive counterparts. `Reverse` is the non-destructive version of this function.

    :Example: